It's possible to make money when prices are going down—if you are willing to accept the risks.

-Similarly, financial securities that trade regularly, such as stocks, can become overvalued (and undervalued, for that matter) frequently.
+Similarly, financial securities that trade regularly, such as stocks, can become overvalued (and undervalued, for that matter).
 The key to shorting is identifying which securities may be overvalued, when they might decline, and at what price they could reach.

 Of course, assets can stay overvalued for long periods of time, and quite possibly longer than a short seller can stay solvent.
-Assume that a trader anticipates companies in a certain sector could face strong industry headwinds six months from now, and he or she decides some of those stocks are short-sale candidates.
+Assume that a trader anticipates companies in a certain sector could face strong industry headwinds six months from now, and they decide some of those stocks are short-sale candidates.
 However, the stock prices of those companies might not begin to reflect those future problems yet, and so the trader may have to wait to establish a short position.

 In terms of how long to stay in a short position, traders may enter and exit a short sale on the same day, or they might remain in the position for several days or weeks, depending on the strategy and how the security is performing.
 Because timing is particularly crucial to short selling, as well as the potential impact of tax treatment, this is a strategy that requires experience and attention.

-Even if you check the market frequently, it might be wise to place limit orders, trailing stops, and other market orders on your short sale to limit risk exposure or automatically lock in profits at a certain level.
+Even if you check the market frequently, you may want to consider placing limit orders, trailing stops, and other trading orders on your short sale to limit risk exposure or automatically lock in profits at a certain level.

 Shorting can be used in a strategy that calls for identifying winners and losers within a given industry or sector.
-For example, a trader might choose to go long a car maker in the auto industry that he or she expects to take market share, and, at the same time, go short another automaker that might weaken.
+For example, a trader might choose to go long a car maker in the auto industry that they expect to take market share, and, at the same time, go short another automaker that might weaken.

 Shorting may also be used to hedge (i.e., reduce exposure to) existing long positions.
-Suppose an investor owns shares of XYZ Company and he or she expects it to weaken over the next couple months, but does not want to sell the stock.
+Suppose an investor owns shares of XYZ Company and they expect it to weaken over the next couple months, but do not want to sell the stock.
 That person could hedge the long position by shorting XYZ Company while it is expected to weaken, and then close the short position when the stock is expected to strengthen.

 The process of shorting a stock is relatively simple, yet this is not a strategy for inexperienced traders.
-Only knowledgeable, veteran investors who know the potential implications should consider shorting.
+Only knowledgeable, practiced investors who know the potential implications should consider shorting.